rschristopher/ischristtrue.com/src/ancient-views/prophecy.md

     Thus saith the LORD, thy redeemer, and he that formed thee from the womb, I am the LORD that maketh all things; that stretcheth forth the heavens alone; that spreadeth abroad the earth by myself.

-You, through His redemption, are an icon of God, not molten things man-made.
-The redeemer must be God, not created.